Refugees fear sentiment will turn against them in Turkey | ExBulletin

 Refugees fear sentiment will turn against them in Turkey

-ANKARA Fatima Alzahra Shon believes neighbors attacked her and her son in their Istanbul apartment building because she is Syrian.
+ANKARA, TURKEY (AP) – Fatima Alzahra Shon believes neighbors attacked her and her son in their Istanbul apartment building for being Syrian.

 In August, violence erupted in Ankara, the Turkish capital, as an angry mob vandalized Syrian businesses and homes in response to the deadly attack on a Turkish teenager.